-China bans ‘effeminate men’ on TV, tells broadcasters to end ‘abnormal aesthetics’
+China bans ‘effeminate men’ on TV

-In a crackdown on the entertainment industry, the government also called for limits on performers’ pay and promotion of ‘traditional and revolutionary’ culture.
+In a crackdown on the entertainment industry, the government called for limits on performers’ pay and for the promotion of ‘traditional, revolutionary’ culture.

 China on Thursday banned men it considers not masculine enough on television and asked broadcasters to impose limits on celebrity content, AP reported.

 The order from the National Radio and TV Administration is part of President Xi Jinping’s campaign for tighter control of business, education, culture and religion and to shape official views on morality.

 Broadcasters must “resolutely put an end to sissy men and other abnormal aesthetics,” the National Radio and TV Administration said, according to AP.
 The administration, in its notice, used a slang term for effeminate men – “niang pao”, which means “girlie guns”.